Home

 Although the use of sitting toilets could trigger a heart attack, many people may not be able to do anything about it -- even if they wish to use the squatting position.
 About one third of humanity who live in the Westernised countries do not have access to squatting toilets.

 There are many ways to go around this problem.
-One practical solution is to use a toilet squatting platform.
+One practical solution is to use a toilet squatting platform or converter.

 Special Book Recommendation